ENCODE-DCC/rna-seq-pipeline/docs/reference.md

 * `rna.bam_to_signals.ramGB` Is the amount of memory in GB given to bam_to_signals task.
 ## Outputs

-1. `DNANexus`: If you choose to use `dxWDL` and run pipelines on DNANexus platform, then output will be stored on the specified output directory without any subdirectories.
+1. `DNAnexus`: If you choose to use `dxWDL` and run pipelines on DNAnexus platform, then output will be stored on the specified output directory without any subdirectories.

 2. `Cromwell`: `Cromwell` will store outputs for each task under directory `cromwell-executions/[WORKFLOW_ID]/call-[TASK_NAME]/shard-[IDX]`.
 For all tasks `[IDX]` means a zero-based index for each replicate.